Blog

 The three phases of rideshare insurance coverage under Florida Statute 627.748

-Who Is Liable in a Florida Rideshare Accident?
+Who’s at Fault in a Florida Rideshare Accident?

 Determining liability in a rideshare accident requires identifying every party whose negligence contributed to the crash.
 Multiple parties can potentially be held responsible: